-Common/Scientific Name TSC Act EPBC Act Preferred Habitat Likelihood of Occurrence and Potential for Significant Impact 7-part Test Required?
-Flora Bothriochloa biloba (lobed blue- grass) - V Prefers poorer soils supporting woodland.
+Scientific/ Common Name TSC Act EPBC Act Preferred Habitat Likelihood of Occurrence and Potential for Significant Impact 7-part Test Required?
+Flora Bothriochloa biloba Lobed Blue-Grass - V Prefers poorer soils supporting woodland.
 Potential habitat is available and this species has been recorded within the locality.
 Subsidence and the associated low levels of tilt and strain are unlikely to impact this species.
 No Eucalyptus glaucina Slaty Red Gum V V Prefers grassy woodland and dry eucalypt forest on deep moderately fertile soil.
 Potential habitat is available along the riparian corridor.
 This species has not been recorded on site and the areas of potential habitat are largely outside of the subsidence impact zone based on the mini wall mine design.
 No Diuris tricolor Pine Donkey Orchid V V Grows in sclerophyll forest among grass, often with native cypress pine.
 It is found in sandy soils, either on flats or small rises.
-Preferred sandy soils and vegetation associations are not available within the Application Area.
-No Digitaria porrecta Finger Panic Grass Ε Ε Found in native grassland, woodlands or open forest with a grassy understorey, on richer soils.
+Preferred sandy soils and vegetation associations are not available within the site.
+No Digitaria porrecta Finger Panic Grass Е Е Found in native grassland, woodlands or open forest with a grassy understorey, on richer soils.
 In NSW it is found on the north west slopes and plains, from near Moree south to Tambar Springs and from Tamworth to Coonabarabran.
 Potential habitat is available although this species has not been recorded within the local area.
-No
+No Thesium australe Austral Toadflax V V Occurs in grassland or grassy woodland in association with Themeda australis (Kangaroo Grass).
+9 No